 The Bomar Savings Group underwent its first cycle share-out in June this year.
 Of its 27 initial members, 25 managed to complete the entire S4T cycle and the group saved almost K13,000 in its first cycle.
 As this was a significant event in the village, the share-out ceremony was witnessed by the Eivo constituency’s local member of the Bougainville Parliament, Honourable Clarence Densy, also an avid supporter of the three established Eivo constituency savings groups.

 As a celebratory gesture, the local member Honourable Clarence Densy made a contribution to support the three savings groups and further reinforced the need for greater financial literacy in the community.
 He said, “Savings is the best way to progress our futures.
-We are already self-sufficient in so many other things in Uruto community, we also need to become self-sufficient financially and the Bomar savings group, along with the marketing techniques and other trainings World Vision has brought to our community will not only help us, but future generations as well.”
+We are already self-sufficient in so many other things in Uruto community, we also need to become self-sufficient financially and the Bomar savings group, along with the marketing techniques and other training World Vision has brought to our community will not only help us but future generations as well.”

-Mr. Densy thanked World Vision for its continued support of the three local savings groups in his constituency, and reiterated the need for sustainability of the savings groups and need for community support and ensuring strict adherence to the Savings for Transformation(S4T) models for the groups to be successful.
+Mr Densy thanked World Vision for its continued support of the three local savings groups in his constituency, and reiterated the need for sustainability of the savings groups and need for community support and ensuring strict adherence to the Savings for Transformation(S4T) models for the groups to be successful.

 The Bomar Savings Group was the first of the three local savings groups in the constituency to complete its first cycle.
 The group shared-out and then rolled over.
 The group will vote in its new group management team members in July when it convenes its first new cycle meeting.

-Charles Kopana, World Vision Building Bridges Program Coordinator explained, “The Bougainville Bridges Program differs from World Vision’s other Financial Literacy Program (FLIP) that is also being run in Bougainville, in that ‘Building Bridges’ is only run in the Autonomous Region of Bougainvlle (ARoB) and aims to strengthen household resilience through four components: Savings for Transformation (S4T) groups, Market Skills training curricula, Financial literacy and equitable decision-making trainings, and Community volunteers trained in Psychological First Aid and referral mechanisms.”
+Charles Kopana, World Vision Building Bridges Program Coordinator explained, “The Bougainville Bridges Program differs from World Vision’s other Financial Literacy Program (FLIP) that is also being run in Bougainville, in that ‘Building Bridges’ is only run in the Autonomous Region of Bougainvlle (ARoB) and aims to strengthen household resilience through four components: Savings for Transformation (S4T) groups, Market Skills training curricula, Financial literacy and equitable decision-making training, and Community volunteers trained in Psychological First Aid and referral mechanisms.”